-This urgent need drove their decision to capture the power of sonic branding; a decision that would result in their becoming the most iconic brand sound in France.
+This urgent need drove their decision to capture the power of sonic branding; a decision that would result in them becoming the most iconic brand sound in France.

 SNCF worked with Sixième Son on the first generation of the sonic identity in 2005.
-As the brand evolved its communication objectives, Sixième Son evolved the sonic identity appropriately.
-Two new generations maintain the iconic 4-note melody and brand equity, but add new emphasis on eco-mobility in 2009 and on speed in 2013.
+As the communication objectives of the brand evolved, Sixième Son adapted the sonic identity appropriately.
+The two new generations maintain the iconic 4-note melody and brand equity, but add new emphasis on eco-mobility in 2009 and on speed in 2013.